 The highest priority in the selection of projects for the TIP is to ensure the adequate reconstruction, maintenance and operation of the current transportation system.
-Twenty-five (25) of the thirty-one (31) road projects listed are targeted at the reconstruction, bridge rehab and replacement, or maintenance and operation on our existing systems.
+Twenty-six (26) of the thirty-six (36) road projects listed are targeted at the reconstruction for road widening, bridge rehab and replacement, or maintenance and operation on our existing systems.
+Nine (9) of these project involve bridge reconstruction or replacement.
+Ten (10) projects have a specific maintenance or safety focus.
 These projects are necessary to ensure the investment in our transportation infrastructure is preserved.
 However, the responsibility for the everyday maintenance and operation of the local infrastructure lies with the owner of the road or local jurisdiction.
 The state, county, cities, and villages are each responsible for the maintenance and operation of their own roads.
 Each jurisdiction has developed their own methodology for maintenance and operations.
-The two largest owners of roads in the planning area, other than the state, are the City of Lincoln and Lancaster County are identified in the program.